 I’m getting pretty esoteric, aren’t I?
 What prompted my thoughts were several things, on a personal and public level: The ongoing presidential campaign and associated comments and actions by the candidates, the death of Muhammad Ali on the larger stage.

 More and more, it’s looking to me like this presidential campaign will reach new levels of personal attacks, what I’d consider less-than-presidential-material comments and attitudes and a continued denigration of the office that used to mean much more.

 Reading and listening to the stories about Ali’s life in and out of the boxing ring and the accounts of his actions on a social level caused me to look hard at where we’re at today in those areas.
 So often, it seems we haven’t progressed at all, even moved backwards as an accepting and welcoming society.
 Which makes people like Ali and other socially conscious and active people so admired by so many others.

 There has been progress, certainly.
 On the surface, quite a bit.
 But when you look at the reactions to some comments and actions made by the presidential candidates, I can certainly see how far we have yet to go as an accepting and tolerant society.

 On a personal level, I’ve again realized how hard it has been for me to accept change in my professional life.
 My chosen profession of journalism is in dire straits, although my attraction and desire to continue working in it remains strong.
-My heart wants me to focus on the field I like to think I know well, am very capable of mastering at times and have enjoyed thus far.
-But my mind says ran as far as fast as you can.
+My heart wants me to focus on the field I like to think I know well, have mastered enjoyed.
+But my mind says run as far as fast as you can.